Five Reasons CNN 10 Videos Are Great Resource for Teaching Current Events

 There are a ton of reasons to love CNN10, but here are my top 5:

-- The videos are downloadable (go to the RSS feed here).
+- You can download the videos ahead of time (go to the RSS feed here).
 You can also subscribe to the video podcast on iTunes and automatically download each new episode.
 I don’t know about you, but I hate when the internet isn’t working well and I’ve planned a lesson around streaming a video.
+Download the video to your computer, and you eliminate that potential problem.

 - The host is engaging.
 Carl Azuz is entertaining and relatable, albeit a bit funny in a corny dad kind of way.
 He’s not overly serious, dramatic, or pedantic.
 You’ll either love or hate his puns, but either way I think he was a great choice for hosting a show aimed at students.